clifford-fra/GoogleRecaptchav2/README.md

 ## Flow input and output variables

 - `isHuman`: defaults to false, will be set to true, if the recaptcha verifies you as human
-- `originPageURL`: insert the URL where the flow will run. e.g.: in the form of https://force-ability-5985-dev-ed--c.visualforce.com if you run it from the flow builder
+- `originPageURL`: insert the URL where the flow will run. e.g.: in the form of https://force-ability-5985-dev-ed--c.visualforce.com if you run it from the flow builder.
+The originPageURL is actually the URL of the static resource, which contains the Recaptcha as HTML.
+The URL varies depending on where your flow is deployed.
 - `enableServerSideVerification`: defaults to true, if set to false, the captcha response will not be verified against your secret key in a callout to google.
 Avoid turning this off
 - `required`: defaults to true, makes it required to pass the recaptcha
 - `requiredMessage (optional)`: the error message displayed, if the user just clicks on next and has not verified he his human yet